RinkiyaKeDad/pundit-backend/README.md

 ## Contribute

 All contributions are more than welcome.
 The project was built using create-react-app.
-After forking and cloning it you can run npm start to run it on your local machine.
+After forking and cloning it you can run `npm start` after running `npm install` to run it on your local machine.
 It is completely fine if you mess something up.
 Make a PR with your changes.
-If there is anything wrong in the PR I will let you know how to fix that in comments of the PR and after resolving those I'll merge your code.
+If there are some conflicts in the PR I will let you know how to fix that in comments of the PR and after resolving those I'll merge your code.